distributev/rundeck-prototype/README.md

 <a name="testing"><h2>How Testing Will Be Done</h2></a>

-<strong>Step 1</strong> - Build mailmerger.zip using the script provided in mailmerger-assembly/build.gradle file
+<strong>Step 1</strong> - Build <a href="#mailmergerzip">mailmerger.zip</a> using the script provided in https://github.com/distributev/rundeck-prototype/blob/master/mailmerger-assembly/build.gradle file

-<strong>Step 2</strong> - Unzip mailmerger.zip to an empty folder and start the mailmerger jobs console server using the script <a href="#mailmergerzip">startMailMerger.bat</a> - the jobs console should become accessible through a web browser
+<strong>Step 2</strong> - Unzip <a href="#mailmergerzip">mailmerger.zip</a> to an empty folder and start the mailmerger jobs console server using the script <a href="#mailmergerzip">startMailMerger.bat</a> - the jobs console should become accessible through a web browser

 <strong>Step 3</strong> - Using the web interface upload a CSV file which should be picked and processed without errors.
 The new job should become available in the job list and the status should become COMPLETED after few seconds.
 Clicking the job details should open a new screen with all the details of the job and it should be possible to view and download each of the output PDF files.